andreabradpitto/Experimental-robotics-laboratory/assignment2/other/mainpage.md

 # Introduction
-This is the repository for the first assignment of the Robotics engineering "Experimental robotics laboratory" course, a.y.
+This is the repository for the second assignment of the Robotics engineering "Experimental robotics laboratory" course, a.y.
 2020/2021, held in the University of Genoa.
 This work is focused on the implemetation of a ROS-based finite state machine (FSM) nested within a more complex architecture.
 This project has been coded with [Python 2.7](https://www.python.org/download/releases/2.7/) and it has been tested on [ROS Kinetic](http://wiki.ros.org/kinetic).

 # Setting
-The theme is based on a robot (MiRo), which wanders around and plays with the user.
-Given a configurable 2D playing ground, MiRo moves randomly around, until it decides to go to sleep in his house (a configurable predetermined location).
-Then he wakes up and starts its normal behaviour again (i.e. wandering).
-An user can interact with the robot, asking him to <<**play**>> a simple game: if MiRo is awake, it will reach the user location (yet another configurable parameter) and then wait for him to send him to a random point via a pointing geture.
-After some time MiRo gets bored, and goes back to its normal state.
+The theme is based on a robotic dog, which wanders around and plays with the a ball moved or hidden by the user.
+Through [Gazebo](http://gazebosim.org/), the idea is to build upon the finite state machine created for the [Assignment 1](https://github.com/andreabradpitto/Experimental-robotics-laboratory/tree/main/assignment1) and implement a graphical version of the moving robot, while also modifying its behaviors, to better match its new "dog" representation.
+The final result should indeed loosely resemble a real pet.<br/>
+The world used, which is delimited by fences, is a 10x10 square and can be referred to as the dog playing field.
+Inside the square, other than the robotic dog, there are also an human mannequing and its chair, which have been added just to give some flavour to the environment.
+The dog has its home (see Sleep state) near the human model by default, but that can be changed in the parameters.
+Here is an image of the playing field:

+\image html "playing field.png"

+This is the model of the robotics dog:

+\image html "robotic dog.png"

+It loves big green balls

 # Architecture
-The architecture is made of three components:
+The architecture is made of five components:
-- **Person**: it is implemented by [perception.py](src/perception.py), which is used to simulate reception and processing of incoming voice commands and pointing gestures
+- **Human**: it is implemented by [human.py](scripts/human.py), which is used to simulate the dog owner.
+This component randomly whooses whether the human decides to move the ball along (throw) the playing field, or to hide it
-- **Command manager**: it is implemented by [command_manager.py](src/command_manager.py), which is used to handle the robot's finite state machine internal architecture
+- **Dog FSM**: it is implemented by [dog_fsm.py](scripts/dog_fsm.py), which is used to handle the robotic dog's FSM internal architecture
-- **Control**: it is implemented by [control.py](src/control.py), which is used to emulate physical delays relative to robot travelling and position reaching
+- **Dog control**: it is implemented by [dog_control.py](scripts/dog_control.py), which is used to have the robotic dog reaching a random position during the Normal state, or its home during the Sleep state

-\image html "architecture and topics.png"

-The first one simulates a person interacting with MiRo; the user can say <<**play**>> in order to ask the robot to play a simple game, and can use pointing gestures to indicate MiRo a location to reach.
-Then the Command manager is the component which is devoted to the implementation of the finite state machine representing the robot behaviours.
-Finally, the Control component has the duty of simulating physical delays that, in real life, a robot would require in order to move from one position to another one.
-All the comunications between components are carried out via publish-subscribe techniques.<br/>
-This is the intenal structure of the finite state machine:
+- **Dog control ball**: it is implemented by [dog_control_ball.py](scripts/dog_control_ball.py), which is used to make the dog follow the ball, or to look for it if it has lost track of the green sphere.
+It also makes the robotic dog turn its head when he perceives that the ball has stopped
+- **Go to point ball**: it is implemented by [go_to_point_ball.pyy](scripts/go_to_point_ball.py), and is used to move the ball along the playing field.
+Goal positions are issued randomly by [human.py](scripts/human.py)

 \image html "fsm.png"

-MiRo starts in the **Sleep** state.<br/>
+The dog starts in the **Sleep** state.<br/>
 Topics involved:

-- `control_topic`: topic used vy the FSM to order the **Control** component to start simulating a movement
+- `control_topic`: topic used by the FSM to order the **Dog_control** component to start simulating a movement
-- `gesture_topic`: used to send the pointed location by the user to the FSM
-- `motion_over_topic`: topic whose duty is to inform the FSM when the simulated motion is assumed to be over
+- `motion_over_topic`: topic whose duty is to inform the FSM when the motion is over or interrupted by the sight of the ball
-- `play_topic`: topic used to inform the FSM whenever the user says <<**play**>>
+- `ball_control_topic`: topic used by **Dog control ball** to communicate with **Dog FSM**: it sends information when the ball is first spotted by the robot, and then when the dog eventually loses track of it

+\image html "architecture and topics.png"

+The actions used are:

+- `assignment2.msg/PlanningAction`: a simple action whose goals are of type **geometry_msgs/PoseStamped**

 The message types used are:

-- `std_msgs/String`:"stock" message type, composed by a simple string
+- `std_msgs.msg/Int64`: imported message type consisting in an integer
-- `assignment1/Coordinates`: message made of two integers **x** and **y**
+- `assignment2.msg/Coordinates`: message made of two integers **x** and **y**

 The latter of the two is of course a custom one, which has been coded for this project and is shipped with this package itself.
 Standard messages could have been used, but this new type creation had also been created as an extra exercise, in order to get more acquainted with the ROS environment.<br/>
 Finally, here are all the parameters loaded in the ROS parameter server:

 - `state`: parameter specifying robot current state
-- `MiRo/x`: parameter specifying robot current position (x coordinate)
+- `dog/x`: parameter specifying robot current position (x coordinate)
-- `MiRo/y`: parameter specifying robot current position (y coordinate)
+- `dog/y`: parameter specifying robot current position (y coordinate)
 - `map/x_max`: parameter specifying the maximum x-axis value for the map
 - `map/y_max`: parameter specifying the maximum y-axis value for the map
+- `map/x_min`: parameter specifying the minimum x-axis value for the map
+- `map/y_min`: parameter specifying the minimum y-axis value for the map
 - `home/x`: parameter specifying robot home position (x coordinate)
 - `home/y`: parameter specifying robot home position (y coordinate)
-- `person/x`: parameter specifying user's position (x coordinate)
-- `person/y`: parameter specifying user's position (y coordinate)
 - `sim_scale`: parameter used to scale simulation velocity
+- `ball_detected`: parameter used to specify whether the ball is detected or not

 All of these, as already pointed out, can be adjusted before runtime.